 Pimsleur is a bit different than most language courses.
 There's very little emphasis on the written language and grammar is completely ignored.
 Instead, the lessons focus on the oral language.
 Throughout, you'll listen, think, and speak in Japanese.
 They require a good amount of focus and participation on your behalf.
 The courses are a bit overpriced if you were to purchase them, but the subscription is much cheaper.
 Review.

 Most people are probably familiar with Duolingo, but unfortunately, most would agree that their courses aren't very good for Asian languages.
-Luckily, Lingodeer is a free app that teaches Japanese, among other languages.
+Luckily, Lingodeer is a similar app that teaches Japanese, among other languages.
 I like how the audio for the lessons is recorded by native Japanese speakers and sounds great.
 Additionally, there are lots of different types of exercises for you to practice.
 Review.

 JapanesePod101 is an extensive resource with tons of podcast style lessons, starting from the absolute beginner and reaching the advanced level.
 There are three different plans available, with the Basic plan being very affordable and quite good value.
 The hosts often chat a lot in English at lower levels, but as you move up, Japanese is used much more.
 Review.